Yeoman (United States Navy): World War I Era

-With the US Declaration of War against Imperial Germany in April 1917, the Navy needed trained men quickly.
+With the US Declaration of War against Germany in April 1917, the Navy needed trained men quickly.
 Recruits who had the aptitude to be yeomen attended Yeoman School.
 As the war effort escalated, the US Navy found itself lacking personnel to perform the shore-based duties necessary to support more than 128,000 enlisted personnel.
 On 17 March 1917, Secretary of the Navy Josephus Daniels received authorization to enlist women to perform yeoman's duties.
 They were designated "yeoman (F)".

 Yeoman School

 The Yeoman School, one of the Navy's Trade Schools, had two locations: Newport in Rhode Island, and San Francisco in California.
 To enter Yeoman School, the recruit was required to have some prior clerical experience, be able to write legibly, and type a 200-word letter with a passing grade of 70% or better.
 Knowledge of stenography was desirable, but not required.
 "Steno" classes would be available after hours.

 Preliminary classes, lasting between 4–6 weeks, would cover arithmetic, spelling, composition, and general naval knowledge.
 The final examination would determine eligibility for the next level of classes.

 Supply-officer department classes covered preparation of requisitions, surveys, public bills, official returns, and supply-related duties.
 General bookkeeping, inventories, mess statements, and balance sheets were also taught.
 Executive-officer department classes covered record-keeping for enlisted men.
 Correct preparation of forms for arrival/departure of men; ratings and disratings; appointments; and discharges, desertions, and death were covered.
 Pay-officer department classes required a thorough knowledge of arithmetic.
 Making up payrolls, computing pay for officers and enlisted men (including allowances, bounties, and extra pay), calculating credit and interest on payroll savings accounts, and preparing payroll checks were some of the duties covered in these classes.

 Commanding-officer department classes covered the production of various forms of official correspondence, such as official letters, and endorsements.
 The yeoman had to be familiar with the channels through which the documents would pass, as well as the approved filing systems for storing the paperwork.
 Generating the proceedings for courts-martial and other courts of inquiry or inquests was also covered.
 The use and proper care of a typewriter was extremely important in the preparation of these documents.
 Each of the above classes was 5 weeks long.

 Upon entering Yeoman School, the recruit's ranking was landsman-for-yeoman, with a monthly salary of $17.60.
 Good grades and good conduct could be rewarded with a promotion to landsman-for-yeoman, second class, and a monthly salary of $20.90.
 Upon graduation, the ranking would be either yeoman, third class (Y3C), at $33.00 per month or yeoman, second class (Y2C), at $38.00 per month.
 The new yeomen would be granted 10 days leave, with additional time allowed for travel, before transferring to his next station.